regisphilibert/rp_hugo/content/post/multilingual-series/part-2/index.md

 {{% /notice %}}
 ### Including a context in the translation

 Instead of an `int` you can also pass a context as a second argument to `i18n`.
-Here it could save us from splitting an interpolating sentence into serveral localized strings whose order might change in some languages.
+Again this could save us from splitting an interpolating sentence into serveral localized strings even when we need more than `.Count`.

 ```yaml
 # i18n/en.yaml